shaneblunder/smartbuild/README.md

 ### Does smartbuild really detect the build system?

 Yes.
-It checks the target directory for supported build manifest files and selects the associated build command.
+It checks the target directory through highly complicated detection systems and selects the associated build command.

 ### Does smartbuild really use AI?

 It uses Artificially Inflated terminology.

-### Why is the confidence always 99.7%?

-Because 99.7% is the sweet spot between “scientific” and “auditable never.”

 ### Can I use it in CI?